 Estimated reinstatement cost for insurance purposes

-£1,150,000 (One million one hundred and fifty thousand pounds).
+£200,000 (Two hundred thousand pounds).
 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).
-For Listed buildings and historic properties within Conservation Areas you should seek further specialist insurance advice.

 Valuation and market comments